Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Dry black turtle beans should be kept in a dark, dry, and cool place and in airtight containers.
 In these conditions, black beans can be kept for up to a year.
 Older beans, while safe, can take longer to cook.

 After being cooked, black turtle beans should be kept in the refrigerator for three to five days.
 Cooked black turtle beans can also be frozen for longer storage.
-Frozen black turtle beans can stay in the freezer for up to 6 months.
+Frozen black turtle beans can stay in the freezer for 6 months.

 Classification